 Here at Stirling, no two students are alike - and neither are their suitcases.
-If you're wondering what sort of basic items you'll want to bring to the UK with you, here's a quick guide:
+See our suggested list of what to bring with you.

 You will be able to bring one small bag on your flight.
 Things to put in this bag: